tsunejui/awesome-tools/README.md

 - [fzf](https://github.com/junegunn/fzf) - A command-line fuzzy finder
 - [server](https://github.com/nextcloud/server) - ☁️ Nextcloud server, a safe home for all your data

+### CLI
+- [dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
+Supports conversion between formats and can be used as a Go package.

 ### Blog
 - [jekyll](https://github.com/jekyll/jekyll) - 🌐 Jekyll is a blog-aware static site generator in Ruby
 - [hexo](https://github.com/hexojs/hexo) - A fast, simple & powerful blog framework, powered by Node.js.